By David Gascón, CTO of Libelium.

 Key Renewal (Asymmetric Encryption) [Encryption Level 5 – E5]

-Prior to start with the software encryption with AES 256 we need to share a key between each node (origin) and the Pasarela or the Cloud Server (destination).
+Prior to start with the software encryption with AES 256 we need to share a key between each node (origin) and the Pasarela o el Cloud Server (destination).
 To do so we can encrypt the new key using RSA 1024 using both Public/Private keys.
 This way, we ensure authentication, confidentiality and message integrity (as we add also a seed along with the key to generate randomness in the packet transmission).
 Once we get the shared key we will use it to start encrypting the sensor information as seen in the previous diagram as AES it ensures the maximum performance and and minimum message overload.

 The same process is done when we want to renew the AES key.